shadybraden/loggifly/README.md

       - critical

 # If you have configured global_keywords and don't need container specific settings
-# you can leave the container config blank.
+# you can define the container name and leave the rest blank
-  another-containers-name:
+  another-container-name:
 ```

  </details>